-With Fathers Day fast approaching, farmers daughter and aspiring journalist Hannah Binns tells us why she wouldn’t swap her childhood with anyone else.
+With Fathers Day fast approaching, farmers daughter Hannah Binns tells us why she wouldn’t swap her childhood with anyone else.

 Living on a working farm means everyday is ‘take your child to work day’.

 Ever since I can remember, I was involved with farming life, from gathering sheep on the quad bike with my dad, playing on his new tractors and machinery to mimicking our hard-working sheepdog when herding a flock of sheep.

 I even farmed in my school uniform (on occasions!) for small tasks such as turning sheep on the road or shooing them up Pendle Hill.